highchair/artinruins-com/_property/mccoy-stadium.md

 We can’t say much more than what has already been said, so here are some links to people who have said it better:

-+ An interesting dive into the history of a colorful major, [Mayor Thomas P McCoy (the “Price of Providence”) and the Building of McCoy Stadium (“McCoy’s Folly”)](http://smallstatebighistory.com/mayor-thomas-p-mccoy-the-prince-of-pawtucket-and-the-building-of-mccoy-stadium-mccoys-folly/){:target="_blank"}, by Dan Barry, hosted at Small State Big History
++ An interesting dive into the history of a colorful major, [Mayor Thomas P McCoy (the “Price of Pawtucket”) and the Building of McCoy Stadium (“McCoy’s Folly”)](http://smallstatebighistory.com/mayor-thomas-p-mccoy-the-prince-of-pawtucket-and-the-building-of-mccoy-stadium-mccoys-folly/), by Dan Barry, hosted at Small State Big History
-+ [The Worcester Red Sox and the Problem of History](//tht.fangraphs.com/baseball-in-the-rustbelt-the-loss-of-the-pawtucket-red-sox/){:target="_blank"}, by Matt Ellis, hosted at The Hardball Times
++ [The Worcester Red Sox and the Problem of History](//tht.fangraphs.com/baseball-in-the-rustbelt-the-loss-of-the-pawtucket-red-sox/), by Matt Ellis, hosted at The Hardball Times
-+ [Abandoned From Above: McCoy Stadium](https://www.youtube.com/watch?v=JSNbH5n_Qj4){:target="_blank"}, by Jason Allard.
++ [Abandoned From Above: McCoy Stadium](https://www.youtube.com/watch?v=JSNbH5n_Qj4), by Jason Allard.
 Video available on YouTube (see below)

 {% include video-embed.html id='JSNbH5n_Qj4' %}